The LaRouche-Hamilton Laws

-Between January of 1790 and December of 1791, that is, over a period of a mere twenty-four months, Alexander Hamilton authored which created the sovereign United States of America and brought into existence a national Public Credit System, entirely new in the history of the human species.
+Between January of 1790 and December of 1791, that is, over a period of a mere twenty-four months, Alexander Hamilton authored five documents which created the sovereign United States of America and brought into existence a national Public Credit System, entirely new in the history of the human species.

 These documents are:

 • January 14, 1790—the Report on Public Credit

 • December 14, 1790—the Second Report on Public Credit (the Report on a National Bank)

 • January 28, 1791—the Report on the Establishment of a Mint

 • February 23, 1791—an Opinion as to the Constitutionality of the Bank of the United States

 Much more will be said about these documents later in this article, but for now only a few observations need be made.

 George Washington was inaugurated as the first President of the United States on April 30, 1789.
 At that time, the new government, as established by the recently ratified U.S. Constitution, was not even functioning.
 The nation was de facto bankrupt, its currency debased and its finances in a state of chaos.
 This was the crisis that Alexander Hamilton, as the new Secretary of Treasury, was tasked to solve.
 Hamilton’s measures and his actions were entirely successful.
 What is more, however, is that Hamilton did not simply implement means to solve a “financial crisis”; he brought into existence—created—a system of Public Credit whereby a sweeping future-oriented transformation of both the nation’s physical economy as well as the culture of the nation might be accomplished.